Assessments and testing

 Willmar Public Schools uses a variety of tools to measure and determine a student’s academic growth and proficiency of grade-level standards.
 These tools range from informal assessments observed during classroom activities to formal, mandated assessments such as the Minnesota Comprehensive Assessment (MCA), college entrance exams, and more.
 Educators can use these assessments to identify the needs of the students and adjust instructional strategies to meet the needs of their students and encourage individualized academic growth.

 American College Testing (ACT): The ACT is a college admissions test, measuring what students learn in high school to determine their academic readiness for college.
 ACT is a content-based test that includes English, math, reading, science, and writing.
 The approximate administration time is three hours.
+Results are sent directly to families from ACT.

 Cognitive Abilities Test (CogAT): Each spring, all second graders are screened using the CogAT to determine potential eligibility for gifted and talented programming.
 The assessment measures a student’s verbal, quantitative, and nonverbal reasoning skills.
 Students who are newly enrolled in grades three through five at Willmar Public Schools or who are referred by a teacher or parent may also take the CogAT screener.
 The approximate administration time is 30-45 minutes.

 Minnesota Comprehensive Assessments (MCA): As required by law, Minnesota assesses student progress toward meeting state academic standards in reading, math, and science using standardized tests.
 Public schools administer the MCA reading and math tests in grades three through eight and once in high school, and the science test in grades five and eight and once in high school.
 The approximate test administration time for math and reading is one to two-and-a-half hours each, and science is 30 minutes to one-and-a-half hours.
+Individual Student Reports are mailed to families or shared with families at conferences.

 Minnesota Test of Academic Skills (MTAS): Most students take the MCAs, but students who receive special education services and meet eligibility requirements may take this alternate assessment.
 The approximate test administration time for reading is 45-90 minutes, math is 30-60 minutes, and science is 30-60 minutes.